elixir-lang/elixir/README.md

     person.name % => 'john
     person.age  % => 24

-Instance variables can be changed using the `@()` syntax that accepts a dict and allows you to atomically create a new object based on the current one:
+Notice the `initialize` method needs to return an object of the same kind as the one being initialized.
+The `@()` syntax used above is just a special syntax to the `set_ivars` method.
+Both formats accept a dict and can be used in any method:

     object Person
-      def constructor(name, age)
+      def initialize(name, age)
-        { 'name: name, 'age: age }
+        @('name: name, 'age: age)
       end

       def name